99robots/my-site-audit/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.
+You can download the zip file and install it into your plugins directory.

 e.g.